google/wasefire/README.md

 # This will ask for your password because sudo is needed to setup USB/IP.
 ```

-If you have compilation issues, check the troubleshooting section.
-Here's a
-quick explanation of the command line:
+Here's a quick explanation of the command line:
 - `cargo` is the (extendable) Rust package manager
 - `xtask` is a custom subcommand implemented in the `xtask` crate
 - `applet $rust $name` selects the applet to compile